amytrost/MC2022-Rsupport/README.md

 This repository includes:
   - 2022 R Session.pdf: slides from the "Introduction to R" course
-  - https://github.com/amytrost/MC2022-Rsupport/blob/main/MC%20R%20workshop.R:  code to accompany the "Introduction to R" course
+  - MC R Workshop.R:  code to accompany the "Introduction to R" course
   - wikipedia species list.csv and worldbank google country data.csv: Sample data sets to accompany the "Introduction to R" class
   - answer key.R: Solutions to the exercises in the "Introduction to R" course
   - More-help.md: Resources and links: Where to look for help programming in R